cogilabs/CogiPB3kMkIVOS/README.md

 ### Quests

-The user can set quests in their profile file (and soon via the profile creator tool).
+The user can set quests in their profile file via the [profile creator tool](https://cogilabs.eu/pipBoyProfileCreator/).
 Those quests are displayed in the order they are declared in the file, except of course for those that are completed, they appear under the non-completed ones.

 ![Data/Quests](/readme_sources/images/quests.png)